 The UK needs new low-carbon electricity generation to meet our commitment to reduce net greenhouse gas emissions to zero by 2050.

-As an interim target, the government is aiming to decarbonise electricity generation by 2035.
+As an interim target, the Labour government is aiming to decarbonise electricity generation by 2030.
 As transport and heating also need to be decarbonised by moving from fossil fuels to electric power, total electricity demand is expected to double by 2050 – which means that the UK will potentially need to quadruple its low-carbon generation in less than three decades.

 An array of independent analysis and modelling studies have concluded that net zero needs nuclear to provide reliable baseload power which can balance the variability of wind and other renewables, and reduce the total costs of decarbonising the energy mix.